kferles/kferles.github.io/_pages/about.md

 ### About Me

-I am a Principal Scientist at [Veridise, Inc](https://veridise.com/), where our goal is to harden blockchain security with formal methods.
+I am the Chief Research Officer at [Veridise, Inc](https://veridise.com/), where our goal is to harden blockchain security with formal methods.

 I received my Ph.D. from the University of Texas, Austin (UT Austin) in December 2020.
 After graduating, I extended my stay at UT Austin